vuder/AzureCostAnomalyDetector/README.md

 ## Detection of anomalies in Azure cost

-Current implementation of the function configured to check anomalies in cost per each consumed resource type for a subscription with configured id.
+Current implementation of the function configured to check anomalies in cost per each consumed resource type for specified subscription.

 Anomaly Detector automatically selects the right anomaly detection algorithm to properly analyze changes in Azure cost.
 Besides spikes and dips, Anomaly Detector also detects many other kinds of anomalies, such as trend change and off-cycle softness, all in one single API endpoint.